codio-c5/C5-Development/.guides/content/1-7-Analyzing-a-Shift-Cipher--80ef.md

 Recall that the Caesar cipher simply shifts each character in a message by a fixed amount.
 Since there are 26 letters in the alphabet, there are only 26-1 or 25 possible shifts or keys; shifting by 0, "A"->"A" doesn't change the plaintext at all.
 You can take the first few characters in a ciphertext and shift them by 1, then by 2, and so on until you see a legible word or part of a word.

-As computing power increased from abacus to first generation computers, to modern, powerful computers, cryptology has become increasingly complex.
+As computing power increased from abacus to first generation computers, to modern, powerful computers, cryptography has become increasingly complex.
 Ever more powerful computers are needed to crack increasingly sophisticated cryptographic ciphers.

 The following lessons describe what we use today.